-Daniel joined Chambers in October 2019 following his pupillage.
-He is building a practice across the full spectrum of work undertaken by Chambers, including banking and finance, commercial litigation, company and insolvency litigation.
+Daniel accepts instructions across the full spectrum of work undertaken by Chambers, including banking and finance, commercial litigation, company and insolvency litigation.

-Before coming to the Bar, Daniel worked as a public sector economist for five years, including working as an Economic Advisor at the Competition and Markets Authority and a Senior Associate in the Financial Conduct Authority.
+Before coming to the Bar, Daniel worked as an economist for five years, including working as an Economic Advisor to the Competition and Markets Authority and a Senior Associate in the Financial Conduct Authority.
 He maintains his interest in cases with an economic or financial element.

 - Banking & finance

-Daniel has recently advised individuals on their ability to set aside a guarantee for mistake.
+Daniel has recently advised individuals on their ability to contest a guarantee for £200,000.
 He has appeared as sole counsel in the County Court representing a bridging loan company in relation to a loan in default.
-His experience also includes:
+His experience includes:

-Singularis v Daiwa – A case before the Supreme Court concerning a stockbroker’s breach of the Quincecare duty.
+- Singularisv Daiwa UKSC 50 – A case before the Supreme Court concerning a stockbroker’s breach of the Quincecare duty.
 As a pupil, Daniel assisted Andrew de Mestre QC who was led by Jonathan Crow QC in preparing the skeleton argument.

 - Fraud – civil

-ArcelorMittal v Essar Steel EWHC 724 (Comm) – A freezing injunction and associated disclosure orders were obtained against individuals and companies associated with the defendant.
-As a pupil, Daniel researched the scope of and jurisdictional elements relating to Norwich Pharmacal and search orders for Gregory Denton-Cox
+- ArcelorMittal v Essar Steel EWHC 724 (Comm) – A freezing injunction and associated disclosure orders were obtained against individuals and companies associated with the defendant.
+As a pupil, Daniel researched the scope of Norwich Pharmacal and search orders for Gregory Denton-Cox.

 - Commercial dispute resolution

 Daniel is available to offer advice, drafting and representation at any stage of a dispute.
 He has recently advised a client on the scope of a non-disclosure agreement, and another on their prospects of success in a claim against a local authority for conversion.
-His experience also includes:
+He is presently instructed on a multi-million pound claim in the Queen’s Bench Division for breach of fiduciary duty by means of a whistleblowing complaint, led by Sharif Shivji QC.

-Pedriks v Grimaux – Alleged breach of a mediation settlement.
-Daniel is currently instructed in this High Court litigation, led by Donald Lilly.
+- Pedriks v Grimaux – Alleged breach of a mediation settlement and fiduciary duties.
+Daniel is being led by Donald Lilly.

 - Company law